Robinyo/serendipity/docs/developer/build-management/backend/README.md

 ### Development

-The build supports the following Maven project profiles: dev and test.

-To build the application:
+To build the backend services:

 ```
 # In the project's /backend directory